 That’s getting ahead of the story.

 This is a screen shot from the raw footage DVD of my 104-minute on-camera interview with Lt.
 Col. John Mosley in the basement of his Aurora home.
-It was for a Fox Sports Rocky Mountain profile that ran in connection with the Rocky Mountain Showdown.
+That's my right shoulder in the foreground.
+The interview was for a Fox Sports Rocky Mountain profile that ran in connection with the Rocky Mountain Showdown.

 In Denver, he was raised in a home across the street from Whittier School, at roughly 25th and Downing.
 (That's between downtown and the current Stapleton.)
 His father, John Sr., was a porter on the Union Pacific Railroad and his mother, Henrietta, was a housewife.